overlookmotel/oxc_estree_ts-ast-diff-viewer/README.md

 ## How to use

-1. Clone OXC repo next to this repo and prepare typescript fixtures by `just submodules`.
+1. Clone OXC repo next to this repo

 ```
 - oxc